'Pop-Up' Museum

 The Chau Chak Wing Museum is bringing current research and real objects from its collections into the heart of diverse communities across Western Sydney.

-The CCWM ‘Pop-Up’ Museum is where curators and researchers bring real museum objects, craft replicas, activities and giveaways into the heart of communities who might not otherwise have the opportunity to visit the Museum, or access our current research.
+The CCWM ‘Pop-Up’ Museum is where curators and researchers bring real museum objects, craft replicas, activities and giveaways into the heart of communities who might not otherwise have the opportunity to visit the Museum, or access our research.

 We are rolling out twice-monthly ‘Pop-Ups’ in surprising venues across Western Sydney, including shopping centres, hardware stores, public thoroughfares, clubs and a hospital.